slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *"Society may give an exclusive right to the profits arising from them, as an encouragement to men to pursue ideas which may produce utility, but this may or may *not be done, according to the will and convenience of the society, without claim or complaint from any body.*
 > *"The best defense against logic is ignorance.*
+- Be creative: Creativity conquers jealousy, envy, self-pity and worry.
+52 approaches in a year is more than most men make in a lifetime.
+Consistency is everything. e.g. water, blueberries, green tea, avocados, leafy green vegetables, fatty fish, water, dark chocolate, flax seeds and nuts
 -->

 > *"The secret to creativity is knowing how to hide your sources."